A friendly team with a passion for providing the highest level of care to our patients.

-With an extensive list of qualifications to his name, Ian is an expert in various complex eye conditions and was one of the youngest optometrists in the history of the organisation to be made a fellow of the British Contact Lens Association, meaning his patients are in the safest of hands.
+With an extensive list of qualifications to his name, Ian is an expert in various complex eye conditions and was one of the youngest optometrists in the history of the organisation to be made a fellow of the British Contact Lens Association, giving his patients additional confidence in the care he gives.

 His post-graduate diploma in Contact Lens Practice paved the way for further study in Independent Therapeutic Prescribing.
 In having this unique qualification, Ian is able to take his patients on the complete journey from clinical assessment and diagnosis to determining the clinical management of their condition and writing the appropriate prescription, where necessary.
-Under Ian’s stewardship, Cameron Optometry became the first practice in Scotland to have three optometrists who can independently prescribe in this way.
+Under Ian’s stewardship, Cameron Optometry became the first practice in Scotland to have six optometrists who can independently prescribe in this way.

 Ian takes pride in the team he builds around him and enjoys sharing his knowledge and experience with his colleagues, while also learning from them.
 He invests in market leading equipment to ensure the practice maintains its position as a leader in the field.
 His expertise is highly sought after, with many patients with complex, and often rare, conditions being referred to him for treatment.

-Ian commutes to and from work on his motorbike but away from the practice his young sons, aged six and four, keep him on his toes.
+Ian commutes to and from work on his motorbike but away from the practice, his two sons and daughter keep him on his toes.
 He also enjoys going to the gym and running with his wife or taking part in endurance events, such as Tough Mudder with other members of the Cameron Optometry team.

 Gillian, our clinical lead optometrist, joined Cameron Optometry in 2011.

-Like Ian, Gillian is one of few opticians in the UK to have completed her diploma in Independent Prescribing, which allows her to manage patients to completion by writing her own prescriptions.
+Like the other optometrists at the practice, Gillian is one of few opticians in the UK to have completed her diploma in Independent Prescribing, which allows her to manage patients to completion by writing her own prescriptions.

 In addition to carrying out eye examinations and fitting a multitude of different types of contact lenses, Gillian also covers emergency eye care and handles complex contact lens cases through the Lothian Hospital Eye Service.